20 Interesting Things That Get Better With Age

 I’m sure you’re familiar with the saying – Practice makes perfection.
 Well, while there is very little to be said about anybody actually reaching the absolute peak in any field such that improvement is no longer possible, we may safely conclude that being better than where one was on a cumulative scale is certainly attainable.

-It is no surprise that the established domains of business (say the Fortune 500 companies) have most senior technical/managerial officers with average ages greater than 40-ish.
+It is no surprise that the established domains of business (say the Fortune 500 companies) have the most senior technical/managerial officers with average ages greater than 40-ish.

 However, the nature of what they do is such that their primary tool of operation, a computer system, is something that quite a number of children born around the advent of the new millennium have access to.